p3lim/lua-translations/README.md

 This is _really_ specific to a certain usecase (mine), so if you want to use this for yourself it's recommended to fork the project and adjust these templates yourself (or use my library).

 Using it in a [GitHub workflow](https://docs.github.com/en/actions) with an action to auto-create pull requests (or auto-commit directly) is recommended, see below for an example.

+### Function: template

+This function will do the following:

+1. It will read all Lua files in the working directory
+2. It will look for any localization strings
+  - unless they have `bot-ignore` anywhere on the line
+3. It will update a [GitHub issue template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) with the strings, to act as a form for people to submit translations

+It has some very specific requirements:

+1. The strings will be matched using a regex pattern: `L\[["'](.*)["']\]`
+  - Example Lua object: `L["This is the string"]`
+  - Example output string: `This is the string`
+2. It expects a [GitHub issue label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) named `translation` to exist
+3. It auto-assigns the issue from the issue form to the GitHub repository owner

+Using it in a [GitHub workflow](https://docs.github.com/en/actions) with an action to auto-create pull requests (or auto-commit directly) is recommended.

 ## Example workflow